OmarMiniesy/Notes/JavaScript/NodeJs/Modules.md

 > From [Node.js](https://nodejs.org/dist/latest-v18.x/docs/api/)

->Using the parameters for the `require` function assumes default names for the built in modules.
+Using the parameters for the `require` function assumes default names for the built in modules.
 If they are not there, then it will check for the actual files present in the directory.

->To use the functions,
+- To use the functions:
 ```JavaScript
 const x = require('module');
 let y = x.function();
 ```

->Classes have uppercase letters in their names.
+- Classes have uppercase letters in their names.
 To use classes, we need to instantiate
 ```JavaScript
 const ClassName() = require('module');
 const x = new ClassName();